-This plan is perfect for those who own multiple assets or want to be more involved, while getting access to unlimited financial advice.
-The Betterment Premium Plan requires an initial deposit of $100,000 and has a fee of 0.40%, so it’s definitely more suited for high-net-worth investors.
+This plan is perfect for those who own multiple assets or want to be more involved while getting access to unlimited financial advice.
+The Betterment Premium Plan requires an initial deposit of $100,000 and has a fee of 0.40%, so it’s more suited for high-net-worth investors.

 Betterment Performance & Returns

-Betterment provides data that compares their various portfolios to average returns based on real performance numbers provided by participating investment managers.
-Betterment has compared their returns with the average returns of independent investment managers for more than 30,500 periods.
-Comparing these returns has shown Betterment to outperform the average return 88% of the time.
+Betterment provides data that compares their various portfolios to average returns based on actual performance numbers provided by participating investment managers.

 Ease of Use